Art Pepper with Warne Marsh

 Art Pepper with Warne Marsh is an album by alto saxophonist Art Pepper and tenor saxophonist Warne Marsh which was recorded in 1956 but not released on the Contemporary label in Japan until 1986.
+The rhythm section is pianist Ronnie Ball, bassist Ben Tucker and drummer Gary Frommer.
 Several tracks were released on Pepper's 1972 compilation The Way It Was!, the title of the US CD reissue of this material.

 Reception

 The AllMusic review noted "Marvelous work between Pepper and Warne Marsh".